ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 - Removed an unneeded debug log from Voidwisp Hive.
 - Removed some old UnlockableAPI code from Macho Moustache.
 Should have no user-facing effect.
 - Updated R2API dependency to 4.3.21.

-**2.2.2**

-- Slightly expanded the definition of "musical instrument" for the Percussive Maintenance achievement.
-- Increased null safety of Pulse Monitor achievement check.
-- Artifact of Safekeeping should no longer bug out if another mod destroys a tracked item droplet.
-- Fixed Gup Ray unintentionally working on the SotV final boss.